Plutonium in the environment: Nuclear fuel cycle

 Plutonium has been released into the environment in aqueous solution from nuclear reprocessing and uranium enrichment plants.
 The chemistry of this plutonium is different from that of the metal oxides formed from nuclear bomb detonations.

 One example of a site where plutonium entered the soil is Rocky Flats where in the recent past XANES (X-ray spectroscopy) has been used to determine the chemical nature of the plutonium in the soil.
 The XANES was used to determine the oxidation state of the plutonium, while EXAFS was used to investigate the structure of the plutonium compound present in the soil and concrete.

 Chernobyl

-Because plutonium oxide is very involatile, most of the plutonium in the reactor was not released during the fire.
+Because plutonium oxide is involatile, most of the plutonium in the reactor was not released during the fire.
 However that which was released can be measured.
 V.I.
 Yoschenko et al. reported that grass and forest fires can make the caesium, strontium and plutonium become mobile in the air again.